Fall 2014 Nursing Review

-- Two letters of reference: References can be from an employer, professor or someone who knows of your character or work ethic.
+- Two letters of reference: References can be from an employer, professor or someone who knows of your character and work ethic.
 All references must be addressed to the Department of Nursing Academic Review Committee.

 - Transcripts: Official transcripts from all colleges you have attended.
 If you have fewer than 24 credits of previous college work completed, you will need to submit official high school transcripts along with SAT 1 or ACT scores.

-- a minimum college GPA of 2.75,
+- minimum college CGPA of 2.75,

 In addition to general education requirements listed as 1st, 2nd and 3rd semester courses.
-Students who are missing prerequisite coursework must demonstrate they can successfully complete ALL required Pre-Clinical coursework listed as 1st, 2nd, 3rd, and 4th semester courses prior to the start of NURS 301, Junior Year- 5th semester (see nursing curriculum map).
+Students who are missing prerequisite coursework must demonstrate they can successfully complete ALL required Pre-Clinical coursework listed as 1st, 2nd, 3rd, and 4th semester courses prior to the start of NURS 301, Junior Year- 5th semester (see Nursing Curriculum Map).

 Application Review Process

-- Be able to successfully complete ALL required prerequisite coursework prior to the start of NURS 301 (Junior Year- 5th semester, see nursing curriculum map)
+- Be able to successfully complete ALL required prerequisite coursework prior to the start of NURS 301 (Junior Year- 5th semester, see Nursing Curriculum Map)

 After review of the above requirements, if you meet the established eligibility requirements, please apply through NYIT Admissions department.

-- Send your request via email to email@example.com by Friday, November 1, 2013
+- Send your request via email to email@example.com

 - Use only your NYIT email address to submit your request